-Coupled with increased airline service from both international and domestic airports, as well as tremendous renewed interest in Mazatlan as a beach vacation destination among Mexicans throughout Mexico, the 2019 Semana Santa / Easter Week in Mazatlan was a 100% sell-out for hotels, resorts, all-inclusive resorts and B&Bs at every room rate price point.
-Hotel room availability during Semana Santa in 2020 is guaranteed to be the same.
+Coupled with increased airline service from both international and domestic airports, as well as tremendous renewed interest in Mazatlan as a beach vacation destination among Mexicans throughout Mexico, Easter Week in Mazatlan virtually always a 100% sell-out for hotels, resorts, all-inclusive resorts and B&Bs at every room rate price point.
+Hotel room availability during Semana Santa in 2021 is very likely to be like that!

-Simply stated, if you want visit Mazatlan over Semana Santa / Easter Week 2020 and don't have a reservation, you probably want to be prepared to sleep in a tent...the time to reserve your room for 2020 is now!
+Simply stated, if you want visit Mazatlan over Semana Santa / Easter Week 2021 and don't have a reservation, the time to reserve your room for 2021 is now.